Allow user to extract data from ASCII string sent

 Match 1 or more times |

-<Output Format>: Use to C-style format the output and transmit
+Use to C-style printf format to generate the output for transmission

 Left align |